Features and Functionality

-The BOX trading system is entirely automated, providing the economies of straight-through processing that maximizes liquidity, encourages price competition and rapidly executes orders of all sizes.
-The BOX trading system operates on a state of the art, high performance and low-latency SOLA trading platform.
+The BOX Options trading system is entirely automated, providing the economies of straight-through processing that maximizes liquidity, encourages price competition and rapidly executes orders of all sizes.
+The BOX Options trading system operates on a state of the art, high performance and low-latency SOLA trading platform.

 Competing Market Makers

 There are no designated Specialists; rather, competing Market Makers are responsible for ensuring basic liquidity.
-The general obligations and responsibilities of BOX Market Makers are explained in greater detail in Become a Market Maker.
+The general obligations and responsibilities of Market Makers are explained in greater detail in Become a Market Maker.

 A Market Maker can register as a Preferred Market Maker in order to be eligible to receive an allocation preference with respect to a percentage of an Preferenced Order.
 In order to be eligible to receive the allocation preference, a Preferred Market Maker must meet certain pre-requisites.
 A Preferred Market Maker will have heighted continuous quoting obligations compared to a Market Maker.

 The PIP is an innovative automated auction process which provides potential for price improvement and a participation privilege for the PIP initiator.
 Refer to the Price Improvement Description for details regarding this process.

 Block Order Auctions

 The Facilitation Auction will allow Order Flow Providers (“OFPs”) to enter crossing transactions where the OFP represents a block-size order as agent and is trading against the Agency order as principal (facilitating the agency order) and/or has solicited an order to take the opposite side of the Agency order.